caseybackes/DataScienceResources/README.md

 [Bootstrap4](https://getbootstrap.com/docs/4.0/components/navbar/) CSS styling library for highly professionally designed CSS components - a critical resource for web-based DS projects.

 ### System Hacks
 [htop from Brew](https://formulae.brew.sh/formula/htop) an interactive process viewer for Unix systems.
 It is a text-mode application (for console or X terminals) and requires ncurses.
-[Explainer video](https://www.youtube.com/watch?v=Qw2ZUf0hTF8&t=575s)
+[Take a video tour of htop](https://www.youtube.com/watch?v=Qw2ZUf0hTF8&t=575s)

 *CD up alias*
 Add the following alias to the .bash_profile through vi(m) or nano.